ofiwg/libfabric/man/fi_cm.3.md

 waits for a connection request event (FI_CONNREQ).
 After receiving such an event, the application allocates a new endpoint to accept the connection.
-This endpoint must be allocated using an fi_info structure referencing the connreq from this FI_CONNREQ event.  fi_accept is then invoked with the newly allocated endpoint.
+This endpoint must be allocated using an fi_info structure referencing the handle from this FI_CONNREQ event.  fi_accept is then invoked with the newly allocated endpoint.
 If the listening application wishes to reject a connection request, it calls